quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 --- abstract

-This document describes concrete qlog event definitions and their metadata for QUIC events.
-These events can then be embedded in the higher level schema defined in {{QLOG-MAIN}}.
+This document describes a qlog event schema containing concrete qlog event definitions and their metadata for the core QUIC protocol and selected extensions.

 --- note_Note_to_Readers